Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics

 When studying cluster formation and evolution, the exact positions of individual particles are of secondary importance; instead, all relevant information is captured by the population state, defined by the number (or concentration) of particles as a function of position.
 This motivates formulating the dynamics directly at this coarse-grained level.
 To retain stochastic effects, which play a crucial role in clustering, we consider a stochastic partial differential equation (SPDE) rather than the corresponding mean-field limit given by a deterministic partial differential equation (PDE).

-\paragraph{Approximation by the Dean--Kawasaki equation.} Let $c(x,t)$ denote the particle concentration, i.e., the density of particles in physical space as a function of spatial location $x$ and time $t$.
+\paragraph{Approximation by the Dean--Kawasaki equation.} Let $c(x,t)$ denote the particle concentration as a function of spatial location $x\in \mathbb{T}$ and time $t\geq 0$.
 For our numerical experiments, we approximate the particle-based dynamics~\eqref{eq:PBD_alt} by the corresponding \textit{stochastic partial differential equation (SPDE)}

 where

 is the convolution between the interaction force $U'$ and the concentration $c$.
 Here, $Z(x,t)$ denotes space-time white noise, i.e., a spatiotemporal (generalized) Gaussian random field with